 K♠ 2♥ 5♣

-The King of Clubs (who I see as the employer) is assessing the King of Spades’ realizations (10C over KS), but he decides against them (9S; also the presence of 2 threes indicates that a decision is in the works (9C)).
+The King of Clubs (boss) is assessing the King of Spades’ project (10C over KS), but he decides against it (9S).

 Cry baby cry, and move on.